Fix your back pain for better sleep!

 Since many people already have enough trouble sleeping in the first place, adding back issues into the mix can make for a stressful night.
 But the good news is that learning how to sleep with lower back pain can make a huge difference.

-Millions of people are dealing with the effects of lower back pain for various reasons, including injuries from exercise or work, poor posture, chronic illnesses, or standing for long periods of time that put stress on the spine.
+Millions of people are dealing with the effects of lower back pain for various reasons, including injuries from exercise or work, poor posture, chronic illnesses, or standing for long periods of time that puts stress on the spine and surrounding muscles.

 Sleeping and Lower Back Pain

-Having pain in the lower back can affect many different areas of the body and daily life, and it can be just as hard to ensure a full night of restful sleep.
-Regular pain can cause a person to sleep more lightly than they normally would and wake up more frequently during the night, according to the National Sleep Foundation.
+Regular low back pain can cause a person to sleep more lightly than they normally would and wake up more frequently during the night, according to the National Sleep Foundation.

 To make things simple, let’s start with the biggest “dos” of how to sleep with lower back pain…